Chapel-Saint-Auret/2DComboSelector/README.md

 - If you installed with the installer:
   Download and run the latest installer from [the Releases page](https://github.com/Chapel-Saint-Auret/2dcomboselector/releases/latest).

-- If you installed with pip:
+- If you already have it installed with pip and want to upgrade to the latest version:
     ```sh
     pip install --upgrade 2dcomboselector
     ```